Fantasy Baseball Auction Strategy for 2022

 - Occasionally bump the bid by a couple of dollars.
 Sometimes owners are used to the $1 increments and are thrown off when you throw them a curve.

 - Bid on positions where you’re set.
 Of course, you can’t bid on players if you don’t have a roster spot open, but say you have J.T.
-Realmuto and you’re not going to get a second pricey catcher, start bidding up Salvador Perez, Willson Contreras, and maybe Gary Sanchez.
+Realmuto and you’re not going to get a second pricey catcher, start bidding up Salvador Perez, Will Smith or maybe Willson Contreras.
 Keeping your utility slot open as long as possible really helps here.

 Enjoy Your Fantasy Auction

 The most important thing to do is to have fun and not be intimidated.
 When you check out the results from an expert auction, you quickly see some wacky salaries – everyone makes small mistakes, and the prices are heavily dependent on the point in an auction when a player went up for bid.
 The key is to stay on course and follow the auction strategy you worked so hard on.